Troubleshooting problems with Akeeba backup

 In some cases, using the database (and not the file system) produces more reliable backups.
 To enable this feature, visit the Akeeba Backup configuration page and select the "Use database for temporary data storage" option in the first section of that page.

-13. Update any SEO tools
+13. Update any SEO tools for Joomla

 Joomla users with the outdated versions of following extensions have reported errors performing remote Akeeba backups: